quii/learn-go-with-tests/databases.md

 ok      github.com/djangulo/learn-go-with-tests/databases/v5/bookshelf      0.144s
 ```

-Now that we've written and tested our retrieve methods, we can implement them inside the `Create` to validate existence.
+Now that we've written and tested our retrieve methods, we can implement them inside the `Create` function to validate existence.

-This woul render the `Create` method a tad inefficient: it would entail a `read+write` operation as opposed to just a `write`.
+This would render the `Create` method a tad inefficient: it would entail a `read+write` operation as opposed to just a `write`.
 Because of this, we want to leave it optional to the consumers of our API.
 Let's instead write a `GetOrCreate` function that does exactly that, and leave `Create` unchanged.

 ## Write the test first